Stacy Campbell-Bright, PharmD, BCPS, BCCCP

 To be held within 5 business days of completion of the rotation, this meeting will provide an opportunity to offer final feedback, both from the resident and preceptor perspective, and to complete the resident's final evaluation

 Critical Care Conference (time to be determined)

 A monthly multidisciplinary meeting aimed at continuing education of practitioners in critical care.
 Seminars will be presented by experts in a variety of specialty areas.
-Critical Care POD (Tuesdays and Fridays, approximately 90min each)
+Critical Care POD (Usually weekly on Tuesdays from 2-3pm)

 Targeted at the PGY1 level, these sessions, led by one of the critical care preceptors or PGY2 critical care resident, is attended by PGY1/PGY2 and PY4 learners.
 Readings will be assigned ahead of time, and we will have an active discussion of common disease states and supportive care issues in critically ill patients.
 Topics will be selected by survey each month and will be scheduled prior to the start of rotation.

 Educational sessions taught by residents and students, focusing on core learning objectives of a pharmacy residency program.
 Attendance at case conference is required for PGY1 residents.

 End Goals of Rotation (by the end of the rotation, what should the learner be able to do?)